pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 ## Installation

-The latest PM2 stable version is installable via NPM or Yarn:
+The latest PM2 version is installable with NPM or Yarn:

 ```bash
 $ npm install pm2@latest -g